hidde/eleventy-wcag-reporter/README.md

 # WCAG Reporter

-This repository lets you create WCAG EM Reports using 11ty.
+This repository lets you create WCAG EM Reports using [Eleventy](https://www.11ty.dev/).

 * Write issues as Markdown files
 * Create reports in English or Dutch
 * Automatically output a score card in the report

+Eleventy is a static site generator.
+In this project we use it to combine all Markdown files into one HTML file that is a report.

 Some more context in: [Introducing an Eleventy starter project for WCAG reports](https://hiddedevries.nl/en/blog/2021-05-24-introducing-an-eleventy-starter-project-for-wcag-reports)